-I used to lead a discussion group that had as its motto, “Don’t believe everything you think.”
-I thought I’d apply this to my thoughts about dogs, then see what comes of it.
-Here goes with some of my thoughts: Dogs and dog owners are a mixed bag.
+My starting thoughts: Dogs and dog owners are a mixed bag.
 Pets are controversial.
 Misbehaving dogs need to be confined or put down.
-It’s still legitimate to restrict dogs’ access to certain places.
-Some people will abuse provisions for service and support animals if they just really want a pet.
-Resources devoted to pets is out of line with resources devoted to humans in need.
-Do I need to reconsider these thoughts?
+It’s legitimate to restrict dogs’ access to certain places.
+Almost anyone can “need” a support animal.
+Resources devoted to pets are out of line with resources devoted to humans in need.

-At some point, we knocked on her door and asked her directly, but politely, to either pick up after her dog, or send it out her back door.
-Sure, no problem, but nothing changed.
-Later, a boyfriend moved in with a much bigger dog.
+At some point, we knocked on the neighbor’s door and asked her directly, but politely, to either pick up after her dog, or send it out her back door.
+“Sure, no problem,” but nothing changed.
+Later, a boyfriend moved in and brought a much bigger dog.
 Fortunately, he didn’t send it out the front door.
-Now, both dogs pooped in the back yard, but no one ever picked it up.
-New problem: odor and rats.
+Now, both dogs pooped in their back yard.
+But no one ever picked it up, hence we had a new problem: odor and rats.

-I’ve now had five years back in the city where I’ve been witness to the rapid increase in city dogs.
+I’ve now had five years back in the city where I’ve been witness to the dramatic increase in city dogs.
 They are everywhere.
-Service and support dogs must be accommodated everywhere.
 Landlords are under pressure to make their buildings pet friendly.
-But, in my humble opinion, dog owners seem to be under no pressure at all to live by human friendly policies.
+But not all dog owners seem to feel any pressure at all to live by human friendly policies.
 I see dogs off leash at every city park.
 School yards are treated as off-leash parks in every neighborhood.
-Building managers have to scoop poop each morning to keep public sidewalks walkable for human residents because some pet owners can’t be bothered.
-Laws prescribe language that a business owner or customer must use to inquire if dogs in the grocery store or other businesses are actually service animals in compliance with the signs that say “Service Animals Only.”
+Building managers have to scoop poop each morning to keep public sidewalks walkable for human residents.
+Service and support dogs must be accommodated, and laws prescribe language that a business owner must use to inquire if dogs who’ve passed the “service animals only” signs are, in fact, service animals.

 Perhaps I misjudge the debate.
 Perhaps the dog people don’t think what I’m thinking they think.
 It never hurts to clarify people’s actual positions rather than making assumptions.
-Ultimately, whether or not our retirement home can remain financially viable with our current policies.
-Will aging baby boomers shun us if we don’t welcome more pets in more places?
+Ultimately, whether or not our retirement home welcomes more dogs might depend on aging baby boomers: will they shun us if we don’t welcome more pets in more places?

 Others believed that if pets were well cared for it was ethical to keep them.
-But then we ventured into thoughts about breeding dogs.
-The PETA people are horrified by designer breeding, but several members of the group owned animals bred for specific traits and defended their right to choose a dog that fit their desires.
+Then we ventured into thoughts about breeding dogs.
+The “rescue” people were horrified by designer breeding, but several members of the group owned animals bred for specific traits and defended their right to choose a dog that fit their desires.
 We found some limited agreement on work dogs such as border collies that corral sheep.